Uber Suspends Self-Driving Tests After Pedestrian Is Killed In Arizona

 A self-driving car operated by Uber struck and killed a pedestrian in Tempe, Ariz.
 The incident could be the first pedestrian death involving a self-driving vehicle.

-The car was in autonomous mode, but had a human riding along to take control of the vehicle if necessary, The New York Times reported.
+The car was in autonomous mode but had a human riding along to take control of the vehicle if necessary, The New York Times reported.
 Several reports indicate the pedestrian was a woman, who was immediately transported to a local hospital where she died.

 Uber has suspended all autonomous vehicle operations in Pittsburgh, Tempe, San Francisco and Toronto in response to the crash.